 For the first month of school, our focus is to build a joyful community of learners and friends.
 We develop consistent rituals and routines so children feel secure and motivated to do their best.
 We want all children to internalize the ABC Phonics: Sing, Sign, and Read! song early on and to begin applying their phonics skills to the writing process.
 They learn high-frequency "heart words."
 Explicit whole-group and small-group instruction is used to model how to draw, how to shape letters and words, and to practice the beginning skills needed for writing.
 Multisensory engagement, meaning-centered learning, and high expectations guide our planning.
-Explicitly teach and expect improving handwriting.
+Explicitly teach and expect daily improvement in kindergarten-friendly handwriting.

 - Expect all children to master ABC Phonics: Sing, Sign, and Read!
 Begin to sing, sign, and read a, b, c, d the first day of school.
 Add e, f, g several days later.
 Involve parents in nightly review.
 Fingerspell names and "heart words."
 Provide extra support for harder-to-accelerate learners: use flash cards and send home the ABC Phonics book.
 Integrate ABC and Phonics Immersion throughout the day and provide several quick reviews of portions of the song.
-(See Writing-to-Read Accelerates Literacy, Chapter 2.) - Establish a consistent morning ritual of Name Ticket writing, expecting daily handwriting improvement.
+(See Kindergarten Writing and the Common Core, Chapter 2.) - Establish a consistent morning ritual of Name Ticket writing, expecting daily handwriting improvement.
 Teach tripod grip.
 Involve Parents as Partners (see Chapter 3), and use children's Name Tickets in meaningful ways. - Provide shared musical literacy experiences with Read and Sing Big BooksTM: I Can Read Colors, The More We Get Together, I Love the Mountains, I Have a Cat, The Opposite Song, Mary Wore Her Red Dress, Teddy Bear, Teddy Bear and favorite songs and poems.
 Highlight words children know.
-Create an "I Can Read" classroom. - Model, step-by-step, how to draw simple pictures and write a label, demonstrating how to make the voice-to-print match by stretching out sounds to write unknown words, and writing known "heart words" (i.e. cat, dog, bee, me, face, my house, the sun, a sunflower, a tree).
-Add two-word titles, phrases, and then sentences: A cat, The dog, My house, I love you, I see a cat.
+Create an "I Can Read" classroom. - Make several class books featuring the lives of your children.
+(See Chapter 1.)
+Have guided reading texts of the same predictable Big Books available for "Read-to-Self" time.
+(Study the Daily 5[TM].) - Model, step-by-step, how to draw simple pictures and write a label, demonstrating how to make the voice-to-print match by stretching out sounds to write unknown words, and writing known "heart words" (i.e. cat, dog, bee, me, face, my house, the sun, a sunflower, a tree).
+Add two-word titles, phrases, and then sentences: A cat, The dog, My house, I love you, I see the cat.
 You may choose to provide explicit whole-group instruction to guide the writing and drawing process and delay starting your writing workshop model with student choice of topics until October, depending on your children's readiness and your professional judgment.
 There is no "one right way" to begin writers' workshop except to keep writing meaningful and build on success.
 All children love to write, draw, tell stories, make lists, messages, and books!
-Expect kid writing.
-Treat children as writers! - If you have students copying your work onto their own paper, be sensitive to the special-needs students who may need a written model close at hand and extra support. - Welcome parents into the classroom; have a clear plan for how to use their volunteer time effectively.
+Expect "kid writing."
+Treat children as writers! - If you have students copying your writing from a distance onto their own paper, be sensitive to the special-needs students who may need a written model close at hand and extra support. - Welcome parents into the classroom; have a clear plan for how to use their volunteer time effectively.
 Provide training.
-(See Writing-to-Read, Chapter 11.) - Provide a "Welcome to Kindergarten" and parent literacy event or conference individually with parents to discuss where their child is as a writer and how they can support literacy at home.
+(See Chapter 11.) - Provide a "Welcome to Kindergarten" and parent literacy event or conference individually with parents to discuss where their child is as a writer and how they can support literacy at home.
 Encourage families to create a drawing/writing tote for home use.
-Send home the ABC Phonics Family Chart and a book of Name Tickets.
+Send home the ABC Phonics Family Reference Chart, a "Name Ticket" model, and Name Writing practice book.